shaunster0/object_recognition_service/README.md

 }
 ```

+For further example usage, see \examples\example\_client.py and the unit tests.

 ### **Bonus Points:**
 1. the server allows a confidence threshold to be set as a command line argument '--threshold' .
 2. if a CUDA-enabled GPU is present with cuDNN installed, TensorFlow will use it.